 - Two or more owners, the IRS will by default treat it as a partnership unless the entity makes an election to have it treated as a corporation.
 Special rules exist for an LLC wholly owned by a married couple in a community property state, under which the LLC may be treated as a sole proprietorship (disregarded entity) notwithstanding that it has two owners; (See Revenue Procedure 2002-69 and Publication 541, Partnerships).

 An LLC may elect a classification as a C corporation or an S corporation (assuming the LLC otherwise satisfies the requirements).
 Use Form 8832, Entity Classification Election to make an election to be a C corporation.
 Use Form 2553, Election by Small Business Corporation to make the election to be an S corporation.
-If a taxpayer doesn't file Form 8832 or Form 2553, the default classification will apply.
+If a taxpayer doesn't file Form 2553, the default classification will apply.
+An eligible entity that timely files Form 2553 to elect classification as an S corporation is deemed to have made an election under Regulations Section 301.7701-3(c)(v) to be classified as an association taxable as a corporation.
 Different classification rules may apply in certain situations for certain types of businesses, including: banks, insurance companies, and nonprofit organizations that are also organized as an LLC.

 Note: If an LLC that is otherwise disregarded has employees, the law treats it as an entity separate from its owner for reporting and payment of employment taxes.